All lives come to an end. How do we prepare ourselves and our loved ones for the close of life?

 – John Duberstein, J.D. – widower of poet and writer Nina Riggs, author of the bestselling book The Bright Hour: A Memoir of Living and Dying (2017, Simon and Schuster).
 Mr. Duberstein and Ms. Riggs are the parents of two young sons; they were married almost 17 years.
 Ms. Riggs lived with metastatic triple negative breast cancer for two years before her death at age 39.

-The discussion will be moderated by Daniel Sulmasy, M.D., Ph.D., Senior Research Scholar and Acting Director of the Kennedy Institute of Ethics, André Hellegers Professor of Biomedical Ethics.
+The discussion was moderated by Daniel Sulmasy, M.D., Ph.D., Senior Research Scholar and Acting Director of the Kennedy Institute of Ethics, André Hellegers Professor of Biomedical Ethics.